DUNE/computing-training-basics-short/_episodes/01-introduction.md

 <!--The session will be captured on video a placed here after the workshop for asynchronous study.-->
-The session was captured for your asynchronous review.
+The session was video captured for your asynchronous review.
+The video from the full two day training in May 2022 is provided here as a reference.

 <center>